keringdered/celcom-implemenation/README.md

         /*The return message will be: Hi John Doe, please get the message sent to 254713482448*/

       ```
-    * This is the format of all the responses and how one can utilize them
+    * This is the format of all the responses except for delivery report and how one can utilize them
     ```php
     <?php
   $response = '{"responses":[{"respose-code":200,"response-description":"Success","mobile":254713482448,"messageid":8290842,"networkid":"1"},{"respose-code":200,"response-description":"Success","mobile":254713482448,"messageid":8290843,"networkid":"1"}]}';